ritesh-2008/school-backend-/README.md

 Delete Student Data: Remove a student from the database. how to use? paste this command on terminal "python -m uvicorn api:app --reload".
-Then type "/docs" next to url to check make changes
+Then type "/docs" next to url to check and make changes